Stimpy's Invention: Themes and analysis

+Much of the story of "Stimpy's Invention" is a parody of the idea popular in certain quarters that being perpetually happy should be the norm for everyone.
+Likewise, the story satirizes the belief that any form of sadness is a mental disorder that needs to be whisked away via a regime of drugs and therapy.
 Komorowski noted that the story of "Stimpy's Invention" is about freedom as Ren asserts his identity in the face of Stimpy's efforts to impose his version of happiness on him.
 There is nothing that indicates that Ren likes the song Happy Happy Joy Joy, but he is forced to dance to that song under the control of the Happy Helmet because it is Stimpy's favorite song.
 The notion that Ren might have another favorite song of his own did not seem relevant to Stimpy's way of thinking.
 The way that Stimpy casually assumed that because Happy Happy Joy Joy made him happy that it would also make Ren happy reflected his utter disregard for Ren's feelings that stood in an ironical contrast to his desire to ensure that Ren would always be happy.

 Komorowski noted that Ren under the control of the Happy Helmet was being "tortured, physically and mentally" while Stimpy was completely "oblivious" to the pain that he had inflicted on him.
 Stimpy was quite surprised when he learned at the climax that Ren was angry at him.
 Komorowski argued that Stimpy displayed a parental love and concern for Ren as he only wanted him to be happy, but that he went about helping his friend in a manner that was brutal and callous, albeit only because Stimpy was so lost in his "brainless ecstasy" that he was incapable of understanding the torment that he inflicted.

 Banet-Weiser noted that Ren, under the dominance of the Happy Helmet, has an unnaturally wide, crazed smile perpetually stuck on his face with bloodshot eyes while he attends happily to Stimpy's utterly repulsive desideratum of needs, such as cleaning Stimpy's filthy litterbox and his equally filthy underwear.
 Banet-Weiser also noted that the song Happy Happy Joy Joy is, despite its title, rather menacing as the singer threatens at one point: "I don't think you're happy enough.
 I'll teach you to be happy!"
-Banet-Weiser wrote: "The transgressing of boundaries of taste and convention in Ren & Stimpy is playful; 'Stimpy's Invention' consciously mocks the authenticity of 'being happy,' so that the unofficial anthem of Ren & Stimpy, Happy Happy Joy Joy, is provocatively ironic."
-The 2020 documentary Happy Happy Joy Joy: The Ren and Stimpy Story took its title from the song.
+Banet-Weiser wrote: "The transgressing of boundaries of taste and convention in Ren & Stimpy is playful; 'Stimpy's Invention' consciously mocks the authenticity of 'being happy,' so that the unofficial anthem of Ren & Stimpy, Happy Happy Joy Joy, is provocatively ironic".
+The 2020 documentary, Happy Happy Joy Joy: The Ren and Stimpy Story, took its title from the song.
 In a review of Happy Happy Joy Joy, the British critic Andrew Pulver wrote: "Here is a documentary whose title contains radioactive levels of irony: happiness and joy are very far from what is to be found within."